 The pension plan under the Labor Pension Act (the "Act") is a defined contribution plan.
-Based on the Act, the Bank's monthly contributions to individual pension accounts of employees covered by the defined contribution plan is at 6% of monthly salaries and wages.
+Based on the Act, the Company's monthly contributions to individual pension accounts of employees covered by the defined contribution plan is at 6% of monthly salaries and wages.
 The funds are deposited in individual labor pension accounts at the Bureau of Labor Insurance.

-The Bank recognized expense of \$110,355 thousand and \$102,851 thousand in the statement of comprehensive income in 2015 and 2014, respectively in accordance with the defined contribution plan.
+The Company recognized expense of \$111,204 thousand and \$103,823 thousand in the consolidated statement of comprehensive income in 2015 and 2014, respectively, in accordance with the defined contribution plan.